 The Praxis Program is a project of the Scholars' Lab at the University of Virginia Library.
-In its first two pilot years (2011-2013), it is generously funded by a grant from the Andrew W. Mellon Foundation to the Scholarly Communication Institute.
+In its first two pilot years (2011-2013), it was generously funded by a grant from the Andrew W. Mellon Foundation to the Scholarly Communication Institute.
 The third year of Praxis, now underway, is wholly supported by the University of Virginia Library.

-Praxis is a radical re-imagining of the annual teaching and training we offer in the Scholars' Lab, and is is meant to complement our work over the past seven years with Scholars' Lab Graduate Fellows in Digital Humanities, a program shortly entering its sixth year at UVa Library.
+Praxis is a radical re-imagining of the annual teaching and training we offer in the Scholars' Lab, and is meant to complement our work over the past seven years with Scholars' Lab Graduate Fellows in Digital Humanities.

 The Praxis Program aims to equip knowledge workers for emerging faculty positions and alternative academic careers at a moment in which new questions can be asked and new systems built.
 We share our evolving curriculum and our staff and students alike are blogging about their experience.

-We invite you to follow our work together (always in progress), as we see what it takes to produce thoughtful digital humanities scholars — scholars comfortable designing effective user experiences, writing and working with open source code, engaging broad audiences, managing teams and budgets, and theorizing their work within the rich tradition of humanities computing.
+We invite you to follow our work in progress, and to cheer on this year's cohort of thoughtful digital scholars and scholar-practitioners, as they become comfortable designing effective user experiences; writing and working with open source code; engaging broad audiences; managing teams and budgets; and theorizing their work within the rich tradition of humanities computing.